panzi/pipes/README.md

 =====

 Very simple C library that lets you build pipe chains.
 Requires a POSIX compliant oparating system.
+There are two variants `pipes.h` and `fpipes.h`.
+The first exposes an interface based on file descriptors and the second an interface based on `FILE` objects.

-See demo.c for a small usage example.
+See `demo.c` and `fdemo.c` for small usage examples.

 BSD License
 -----------